“More monsters are made than born.”

 Jade is once again ignored.
 No one even tells her to leave.

-Celia: They do not need to.
+Jade: They do not need to.
 Long have her thoughts been distant to this room, words and taunts and pointed ignorance but a buzz in the back of her mind.
 Stoic as it is, her face could be carved of marble.

 Only one receives any sign that she remains aware of their physical surroundings: the answering warmth of her smile bridges the mental link between Donovan’s childer before the elder of them disappears behind the doors.